user-of-github/BSUIR_Labs_Software-design/LR1/Converter/Readme.md

 ## To locally run:
-(You need to have installed: NodeJS, NPM, Android SDK and Expo Go on your device)
+(You need to have installed: NodeJS, NPM, Android SDK and Expo Go)
-`yarn`
+(And also USB DEBUG MODE turned on in settings of your mobile phone) `yarn`
 `yarn expo start --tunnel`